You have /5 articles left.

 The report highlighted Arizona Online’s increases in student enrollment (roughly 900 students every year).
 It flagged UAGC’s enrollment decline, which was 9 percent before U of A’s acquisition and then dropped another 14 percent.
 It also said both Arizona Online and UAGC have “lagging” graduation rates, citing “potential broad opportunity” for U of A to evaluate its online operations.

-Simmons, of Arizona Online, said the two entities serve different student populations: His is more of a traditional offering, with synchronous courses, while UAGC offers a wider variety of courses in an asynchronous manner.
+Simmons, of Arizona Online, said the two entities serve different student populations: His is more of a traditional offering, with asynchronous courses that typically run the length of a semester, while UAGC runs a wider variety of asynchronous courses that span various lengths and commitment times.

 Aaron Lacey, a partner at Thompson Coburn and chair of the law firm’s higher education practice, said he has advised many institutions that began building internal online operations before contracting with outside programs.
 In large university settings, in particular, “there’s lots of room for diverse programming,” he said, adding that issues only tend to arise when institutions try to forcibly merge two programs together.